sseyler/HERMESHD/README.rst

 Getting Started
 ----------------

+**Important note**: HERMESHD is currently only working with the Intel Fortran compiler.
+In particular, the random number generation requires the Intel MKL since the applicable data structures and subprograms are hard-coded to interact with Intel MKL.
+This is **not** going to be a permanent feature and will change so as to accommodate other architectures and math libraries.

-**Note**: this section (and this README.rst) are a work-in-progress and will be continuously updated and refined.
+**Important note**: this section (and this README.rst) are a work-in-progress and will be continuously updated and refined.
 Feedback and contributions are welcome!

 Prerequisites
 ==============